Ohio Youth Institute

 Don't miss the Ohio Youth Institute at The Ohio State University - April 11, 2016!

 At this exciting day-long event, participating high school students have the opportunity to:

-- Take part in educational sessions and interactive tours at The Ohio State University to explore current research and issues in international development and life sciences
+- Take part in educational sessions and interactive tours at The Ohio State University to explore current research and issues in international development and life sciences; and

 - Meet innovative researchers, professors and college students in Ohio working to end hunger and poverty and improve food security around the world.